ttaubert/octoblog/source/_posts/2014-04-06-a-ready-to-use-virtual-build-environment-for-firefox.markdown

 build has finished you can use `Tools > Run` to start your custom Firefox build and check that everything works as expected.

-{% img /images/firefoxdev2.png Screenshot showing the build menu %}
+{% img /images/firefoxdev2.png The build menu %}

 > *Note: if you want to switch from an optimized to a debug build then
 > choose `Tools > Build System > Firefox (Debug)` and hit `Tools > Build`